This Guide For Expat Women in Korea has been updated as of February 2025.

 Women’s Hospital

-As women, we also need to do a smear/pap test yearly (I cringe thinking about it too).
+As expat women in Korea, we also need to do a smear/pap test yearly (I cringe thinking about it too).
 It can cost about 100,000 won and the word for it is 자궁경부암검사.
-You’ll also probably get an STI test included with this.

 Mental Health

-I’m not ashamed of what’s going on in my head because the way I feel is valid.
-You shouldn’t be ashamed either.
+I’m not ashamed of what’s going on in my head because how I feel is valid.
 It’s okay to feel angry, hurt, anxious, depressed, or lost in a foreign country.

-If you’re not into doing the online thing, check out these other professionals located in Korea.
-The link is to a Google Document with websites, phone numbers, and locations of English speaking therapists throughout Korea.
+If you’re not into virtual visits, check out these other professionals located in Korea.
+The link is to a Google Document with websites, phone numbers, and locations of English-speaking therapists throughout Korea.

-I hope that you found this guide for female expats in Korea very useful.
-My mission here at Gina Bear’s blog is to make sure you have the best experience living and traveling abroad.
+I hope that you found this guide for expat women in Korea very useful.
+My mission here at Gina Bear’s Blog is to make sure you have the best experience living and traveling abroad.
 Be sure to bookmark this post as I will constantly be updating it on current information and more women’s issues.

 This post contains affiliate links which means at no additional cost to you, I make a small commission to help keep Gina Bear’s Blog running.
 Thanks for your support!